 The grilled tuna dish with mango chutney, and Napa cabbage slaw went equally well, playing off the wines’ vitality and mineral notes

 The bottom line is to pull some Chablis corks and experiment with pairings.
-You’ll be pleasantly surprised at how many combinations work!
+You’ll be pleasantly surprised how many combinations work to your liking!

 Cheers until next time.